wimbletond/CMPT280/cmpt280_code/readme.txt

   Sometimes, docker has problems when not in the root directory (home) Try to build the docker in /home if not already there before this instruction

+- Issues with install
+  If using a VM running Ubuntu, try
+  $ sudo snap install docker

+- Other Dockerfile building issues
+  Try $ sudo docker build -f Dockerfile -t cmpt280-proj .
+  Ensure user has appropriate permissions to run Dockerfile